dortania/OpenCore-Install-Guide/installer-guide/opencore-efi.md

 * Knowledge of how a Hackintosh works and what files yours requires\(ie: Type of network controller\).
 * You must remove Clover from your system entirely if you wish to use it as your main boot-loader.
 Keep a backup of your Clover based EFI.

+# Making the installer

-Depending on which OS you're on, see your specific section on making the USB, then return here on making the USB:
+Depending on which OS you're on, see your specific section on making the USB, then return here on setting up Opencore:

 * [macOS users](/installer-guide/mac-install.md)
 * [Windows users](/installer-guide/winblows-install.md)